SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning: Experiment

-\myparagraph{Ablation on Top-$K$ in separability computation.} As shown in \cref{fig:topk_vstar}, $K$ acts as a \emph{control knob}: increasing $K$ monotonically improves speedup but degrades accuracy, mirroring the effect of lowering the gating threshold, as larger $K$ includes tokens with weaker contrastive signal, thereby inflating confidence estimates.
-We set $K{=}64$ as a balanced default, which matches baseline accuracy on Direct Attributes (90.43\%, 1.50$\times$) and achieves a strong speedup on Relative Position (1.94$\times$, 89.47\%), while overly large $K$ over-optimizes for raw execution speed at the direct expense of overall reasoning accuracy.
+\myparagraph{Ablation on Top-$K$ in Separability Computation.} As shown in \cref{fig:topk_vstar}, $K$ acts as a \emph{control knob}: increasing $K$ monotonically improves speedup but degrades accuracy, mirroring the effect of lowering the gating threshold, as larger $K$ includes tokens with weaker contrastive signal and thereby inflates confidence estimates.
+We set $K{=}64$ as a balanced default, which matches baseline accuracy on Direct Attributes subsets and achieves a strong speedup on Relative Position (1.94$\times$), while overly large $K$ over-optimizes for speed at the cost of accuracy.

+\myparagraph{Ablation on Draft Model.} As shown in Tab.~\ref{tab:ablation_Ms_compact}, replacing Qwen3-VL-2B with a larger non-agentic model demonstrates that \ours{} is model-agnostic.
+With Qwen3-VL-8B as $\mathcal{M}_S$, \ours{} achieves higher accuracy on V* (92.17\% Attr.) and HR-Bench 4K (78.49\%) under DeepEyes, showing that stronger speculators improve acceptance quality.
+However, the larger model reduces speedup to 1.67$\times$ (vs.\ 1.73$\times$ for 2B), making the 2B variant the better accuracy--efficiency trade-off.
+Qwen2.5-VL-7B follows a similar trend: despite comparable accuracy to the 2B variant, it achieves lower speedup (1.18$\times$ with DeepEyes and 1.04$\times$ with Thyme), indicating that $c_S$ becomes the main bottleneck for larger speculators.